univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 	},
 	<udm attribute name>:	str: scheme (manual-4.1:users:templates) to create a UDM attribute from
 },
-"csv_output":  str: path to the import job result file "maildomain": str: value of 'maildomain' variable that can be used in scheme->email.
+"maildomain": str: value of 'maildomain' variable that can be used in scheme->email.
 If unset will try to find one in system.
 "mandatory_attributes": list: list of UDM attribute names that must be set by the import "no_delete": bool: if set to True, users missing in the input will not be deleted in LDAP.